TransRec: Learning Transferable Recommendation from Mixture-of-Modality Feedback: The TransRec Framework

-\textbf{User Encoder.} For user encoder, we still use the BERT architecture (denoted as $\mathop{\rm BERT_{u}}$), where each token embedding is the representation from an item encoder rather than the original word ID embedding.
+\textbf{User Encoder.} For user encoder, we propose using the Transformer (denoted as $\mathop{\rm Trsf_{u}}$) block architecture, where each token embedding is the representation from an item encoder rather than the original word ID embedding.
 Position embedding $\boldsymbol{P} = \{ \mathop p\nolimits_1 ,...,\mathop p\nolimits_n \}$ is added to model the sequential patterns of user behaviors.
 The specific process is formulated as follows:

-TransRec can incorporate user features by simply concatenating them with user embedding, and incorporate item features by concatenating them with item embedding.
-By contrast, typical sequential recommendation models, such as NextItNet \& SASRec are not straightforward to merge user features.
+where the user representation $\mathop U\nolimits^u$ is represented by the hidden state at the last position of the user encoder.